syedsaqib2457/php-hash/documentation/add-system-user-authentication-token-source.md

 This is the message for debugging after processing the request.

-#### valid_status
+#### validatedStatus

-This is the valid status indicator for the request.
+This is the validated status indicator for the request.

-The value is either `1` if the request is valid or `0` if the request isn't valid.
+The value is either `1` if the request is validated or `0` if the request isn't validated.